MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 There are many reasons why Power Query may return an error that **the key didn't match any rows in the table**.
 When this happens, the Mashup Engine is unable to find the table name it is searching for.
 Reasons why this may happen include:
 * The table name has been changed, for example in the data source itself.
 * The account used to access the table does not have sufficient privileges to read the table.
 * There may be multiple credentials for a single data source, which is [not supported in Power BI Service](/power-bi/connect-data/refresh-data#accessing-cloud-data-sources).
 This may happen, for example, when the data source is a cloud data source and multiple accounts are being used to access the data source at the same time with different credentials.
-If the data source is on-premises, you
+If the data source is on-premises, you will need to use the on-premises data gateway.